NPS Alternatives: Why One-Question Surveys Can’t Capture the Complexity of B2B

 A logistics firm sends an NPS survey to the main user contact.
 They respond with a 10 - everything’s running smoothly.
 Six weeks later, the account churns.
 Why?
 Because a new decision-maker in procurement had concerns about contract flexibility.
 No one asked them anything.

-What One-Question Surveys Like NPS Miss
+What Do One-Question Surveys Like NPS Miss?

 1. Role-Specific Value Perception